Towards Cross-Granularity Few-Shot Learning: Coarse-to-Fine Pseudo-Labeling with Visual-Semantic Meta-Embedding: Conclusion

 \section{Conclusion}

-In this work, we propose an inexactly-supervised meta-learning system, motivated to address the few-shot classification problems with only coarse-grained labels.
-To achieve this goal, we design a bi-level discriminative embedding which jointly optimizes the visual discriminative and semantic discriminative properties of image representations, and introduce a coarse-to-fine pseudo-labeling algorithm to generate pseudo-tasks for model training via greedy-based similarity matching on the learned embeddings.
-Experimental results show that our framework achieves substantial improvements over the baseline models.
-Besides, we also investigate and analyze our models in detail via ablation studies.
+In this work, we propose an inexactly-supervised meta-learning system, motivated to tackle FSL problems with only coarse labels for reducing the annotation burden.
+To address this cross-granularity challenge, we propose to meta-learn a Meta-Embedder to synthesize a class distribution that has analogous granularity to the true distribution.
+We jointly optimize the visual- and semantic-discrimination of the image embeddings and introduce a C2F pseudo-labeling algorithm to generate pseudo-fine-classes via greedy-based similarity matching on the learned embeddings.
+We also develop a two-stage strategy to train the Base-Embedder on the pseudo-dataset for FSL.
+Experimental results and ablation studies have indicated that our framework achieves substantial improvements over the baselines and is comparable to the fine-grained upper bounds.